Last Updated on November 27, 2024 by Aaron Barriga

 Causes of Crossed Eyes (Strabismus)

 Certain anatomical or neurological problems can interfere with the proper functioning of the extraocular muscles, thus causing strabismus.
 These problems can originate in the nerves or in the muscles itself.
-They can also occur in the vision centers in the brain that control the binocular vision.
+They can also occur in the vision centers in the brain that control binocular vision.

 Strabismus can also occur due to eye injuries or general health conditions.